Nonseparable Sample Selection Models with Censored Selection Rules: Identification of objects of interest

-The following result shows the existence of a control function for the selected population in this setting.
-That is, there is a function of the observable data such that once it is conditioned upon, the unobservable component is independent of the explanatory variables in the outcome equation for the selected population.
-Let $V:=F_{C}(C\mid Z)$ where $F_{C}(\cdot \mid z)$ denotes the CDF of $C$ conditional on $Z=z$.
+The following lemma shows the existence of a control function for the selected population in this setting.
+That is, there is a function of the observable data such that the unobservable component is independent of the explanatory variables in the outcome equation for the selected population conditional on this function.
+Let $V:=F_{C|Z}(C\mid Z)$ where $F_{C|Z}(\cdot \mid z)$ denotes the CDF of $C$ conditional on $Z=z$.

 \begin{lemma}[Existence of Control Function] Under the model in (\ref{1})-(\ref{2}) and Assumption \ref {assumption:cv}: